ireproces/Blacksheep/README.md

 4. Move the reports from the current folder to the /reports folder within the Vuln2ATT&CK project - you should already see the `mapper.py` program inside

 ## Phase 3: Mapping

-1. From the /reports folder, run the command to execute the program
+1. From the /mapping folder, run the command to execute the program
     ```Bash
     python3 mapper.py
     ```

+Results will be printed on the terminal